jj-tutorial/tutorial/book/src/getting-started/cloning-a-repository.md

 Parent commit      : qvryknuz 5a15ed3b trunk | Hello, world!
 Added 4 files, modified 0 files, removed 0 files
 ```

+You'll want to `cd hello-world` if you're following along on your own computer.

 Just like `git clone`, `jj git clone` will clone a remote repository
 to your local disk.
 However, we are passing a certain flag to this